 Manufacturers are selling products, institutions are selling degrees, banks are selling loans, insurers are selling insurance for the loans and corporates are selling shares and bonds.
 The goal is to increase the per capita consumption of the economy.
 Consumerism is ever-increasing, just like entropy; it takes a certain amount of work to be done to control it.
 I took out some time to analyze my expenses and come up with some ground rules for myself to keep my consumption in check.
 Here I enlist them as following:

 - Get rid of your credit card.
 It was solely created to increase the capacity of consumption of an individual.
 If you still wish to keep one then make sure that the credit limit is no more than the amount that you think you should spend.

 - Add a lot of friction for yourself to complete a transaction.
-Most of shopping we do today is through the websites or the mobile apps.
+Most of the shopping we do today is through websites or mobile apps.
 Turn off the notifications that you receive from such apps.
-Opt out of receiving offer emails.
+Opt-out of receiving offer emails.
 If you still receive them, mark them as spam.
 Remove all the saved card details on the websites.
 Avoid window shopping.
-Often it leads to a completed purchase if you see even a small discounts on the products.
+Often it leads to a completed purchase if you see even a small discount on the products.

 We didn't inherit this world from our forefathers.
 We borrowed it from our children!